-At WWDC 2008 on June 9, after finalizing the details of the upcoming App Store, and summing up the original iPhone's achievements, the late Steve Jobs dove into the next challenges Apple had to face, the next mountain they had to climb.
-On the surface, they were obvious even before Jobs bulleted them on stage - 3G, Enterprise, third-party apps, more countries, and more affordable.
+At WWDC 2008 on June 9, after finalizing the details of the upcoming App Store, and summing up the original iPhone's achievements, the late Steve Jobs] dove into the next set of challenges Apple had to face.
+On the surface, they were obvious even before Jobs bullet-pointed them on stage: 3G, Enterprise, third-party apps, more countries, and being more affordable.
 The software changes came as part of iPhone OS 2.0.
 The hardware, iPhone 3G.

-The iPhone 3G, codenamed N82 and model number iPhone1,2, had the same 3.5-inch screen at 320x480 and 163ppi as the original.
+The iPhone 3G, codenamed N82 and device number iPhone1,2, had the same 3.5-inch screen at 320x480 and 163ppi as the original.
 The cellular radio, however, received a significant update to support 3G UMTS/HSPA networks.
-That allowed for a much faster - theoretical - 3.6 mbps data transfer.
-Jobs claimed it was faster - 36% - than other leading 3G phones of the time, including the Nokia N95 and Palm Treo 750, even while rendering a better version of the web.
+That allowed for a much faster theoretical download speed of 3.6 mbps.
+Jobs claimed it was 36% faster than the other leading 3G phones of the time, including the Nokia N95 and Palm Treo 750, while also rendering a better version of the web.